CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Appendix

-This supplementary material presents additional experimental results and visualizations of our method, which are not included in the main paper.
-Section~\ref{supsec:experiments} first describes additional experimental results on CIFAR10-C and CIFAR100-C datasets with different severity levels and the classification accuracy with 5 trials.
-Section~\ref{supsec:visualization} presents the t-SNE visualizations of our method, CAFA, and TENT~\cite{tent}.
-Finally, Section~\ref{supsec:implementation_details} presents further implementation details.
+This supplementary material presents details about experimental settings, additional experimental results, and visualizations of our method, which are not included in the main paper due to the page limit.
+Section~\ref{supsec:implementation_details} elaborates on the details about baselines, and Section~\ref{supsec:experiments} describes additional experimental results including ablation studies.
+Finally, Section~\ref{supsec:visualization} presents the t-SNE visualizations of CAFA and TENT~\cite{tent}.